• Skip to primary navigation

 These fried potatoes are already complete with eggs, sausage, and cheese, however, if you’re serving a crowd a big meal you might want to think about some accompaniments.

 Drinks like this caramel blondie coffee recipe, or Italian dessert coffee ice cream for a special treat.
-The kids will love this purple berry smoothie recipe and if you’re having breakfast for dinner don’t forget to include a pitcher of Mojitos!
+The kids will love this strawberry smoothie bowl recipe and if you’re having breakfast for dinner don’t forget to include a pitcher of Easy Virgin Mojitos!

 How to Make Fried Potatoes For BREAKFAST